 - A GitHub account

-The first step is to set up a Heroku application to host our API.
-Navigate to your Heroku apps dashboard.
+The first step is to set up a Heroku application to host your API.
+Go to your Heroku apps dashboard.
 Click New, then Create new app.
-Using the name you prefer, create a new app.
+Decide on a name, then create the new app.
+If you haven’t already uploaded a payment method, you’ll need to do so here.

 Next, locate your Heroku API Key in the Account Settings